GaryChengld/LearningAWS/AWS-Certified-Developer.md

 [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
 DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.

 * Stored on SSD storage
-* Spread Acress 3 geographiocally distinct data centers.
+* Spread across 3 Availability Zones in an AWS Region.
 * Choice of 2 cionsisteny models
   * Eventual Consistent Reads (Default) - Consistency across all copies of data is usually reached within a second.
 Repeating a read after a short time should return the updated data.
 (Best read performance)
   * Strongly Consistent Reads - A strongly consistent read returns a result that reflects all writes thet received a successful respons prior to the read.